Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

       await sirius_sdk.PairwiseList.create(connection)

-Case-2: establish connection dynamically
+Case-2: establishing connection dynamically
 *******************************************
-In practice we should to have more flexible procedure to establish connection.
+In practice, we should have more flexible procedure to establish connection.
 For example, Connection initiator (Inviter) can generate information packet, include all data for establishing connection with him and store some context in his Invitation: web page session, for example.
 **Sirius**, by default, has implementation for `Aries protocols <https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol>`_ for this purposes.
-But you may adapt this logic and configure for yourself or extend thanks to **Sirius SDK** is open source.
+But you may adapt this logic and configure it for yourself or extend thanks to **Sirius SDK** is open source.